 Stress, crisis, or change can cause a person to behave in a manner different from what would be considered “normal” for that person.
 Job loss is no exception.

-The changes in behavior could range from moderate to extreme, and in some cases may warrant serious consideration.
-Complete the following questionnaire concerning your behavioral reaction to your job loss.
+The changes in behaviour could range from moderate to extreme, and in some cases, may warrant serious consideration.
+Complete the following questionnaire concerning your behavioural reaction to your job loss.

 Place a checkmark beside the statement(s) that describe your behaviours.

 _ withdrawing from social contact. _ watching excessive amounts of T.V.